jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Anyone can make a Wikipedia article, so someone out there said, "the world needs to know" about this stuff.
 But, no one has ever thought that about your personal antagonist.
 You haven't, have you?

 Ignore arrogant pricks.
-They're not even smart enough to realize their collecting and polishing participation trophies for needlessly changing the company logo, or re-writing the unread corporate manual.
+They're collecting and polishing participation trophies for needlessly changing the company logo, or re-writing the unread corporate manual.
 Now and always, its contributions to win the game of civilization that makes people think, "the worlds needs to know."

+Whether or not you contribute is up to you.

 ## What You Can Do Today

 While the antagonists are fighting it, the era of mass-collaboration is already here.
 We've already seen examples of Uber, Airbnb, and Wikipedia.
 But there are many more.
-I included some below.

 These websites all let you change the world today.
 Right now.